Tort Liability for Diagnostic Negligence: Pursuit and Defense of Claims Against Providers and Hospitals

 Ms. Valentino is a member of the firm’s Long-Term Care and Elder Law, Healthcare, and Medical Malpractice... | Read More

 Ms. Valentino is a member of the firm’s Long-Term Care and Elder Law, Healthcare, and Medical Malpractice Practices.
 She has engaged in numerous arbitrations and mediations and successfully tried to verdict multiple medical malpractice cases on behalf of physicians, nurses and hospitals, long-term care facilities and its employees.
-Ms. Valentino currently serves as President of the Women’s Bar Association of Illinois.Close
+Ms. Valentino is the past President of the Women’s Bar Association of Illinois.Close

 Leventhal & Puga